jinkim0517/Pod-GO-Patch-Agent/README.md

 **The bundled template is structurally correct but inferred.** It matches the POD Go/HX preset shape and round-trips cleanly, but it was not exported from a real unit.
 For a guaranteed-loadable starting point, export a **"New Preset"** from POD Go Edit and save it over `template_newpreset.pgp`.
 Better yet, just **upload your own presets** — editing a real file is always faithful, because the app preserves your exact JSON and changes only the keys each edit names.

 **Model swaps on blocks the app has never seen are best-effort.** If the model proposes an ID not in the catalog, the engine tries a semantic match first, then falls back to the nearest model in the same effect category.
 The result is flagged in the change list.
 Running `build_catalog.py` on your presets eliminates most of these cases.

----

-## Notes & credits

-- POD Go shares the HX modeling engine and model IDs with the Helix family, so the full catalog applies; POD Go exposes a subset, and anything device-specific is picked up from the presets you upload.
-- Model-ID → hardware mappings derived from the community [GhostNote17/HelixNativePresets](https://github.com/GhostNote17/HelixNativePresets) project (MIT) and the Line 6 Owner's Manuals.
-- Not affiliated with or endorsed by Line 6 / Yamaha Guitar Group.
-"POD Go," "Helix," and "HX" are trademarks of their respective owners.
-Back up your presets; use at your own risk.